jamestcorley/jamestcorley.github.io/_posts/2025-08-02-CompTIA-NetworkPlus-Certified.md

 I can see my career stretching out in front of me and I'm planning on pursuing Security+ next.
 It's one of the most valuable foundational certifications in IT.
 When it comes to career advancement, it seems even more valuable than Network+.
 I look forward to the future.
-I don't know where all the journey will take me but I feel it's going to be a ride.
+I don't know where all the journey will take me but I know it's going to be an interesting ride.